 - Spray front, back and side yards all in one session.
 It’s important that all areas are treated within a short window to prevent bugs from migrating to other sections of your yard.

-- During the spring and summer months, we advise spraying your yard at least once per month, or as needed
+- During the spring and summer months, we advise spraying your yard at least once per month, or more often as needed.

 Use A Mulch Barrier

-A repellent mulch barrier (like those made from cedar chips) is an easy and highly effective way to prevent bugs—especially ticks—from entering your yard.
-For this approach: surround your lawn and garden with a thick perimeter (anywhere from 1-3 ft.) of dry mulch.
+A repellent mulch barrier (like those made from cedar chips) is an easy way to repel bugs from your yard.
+For this approach: surround your lawn and garden with a thick perimeter of dry mulch (anywhere from 1-3 ft.).
 Do not use damp mulches, as these can actually attract some types of bugs.

 Treat Your Pets (and Yourself)